yslim20/irl_Dater/README.md

 # irl_Dater

-irl_Dater is a dating application designed to help users meet that special someone while having fun.
+irl_Dater is a dating application designed to help users meet that special someone while having fun. <br>
 The point system in this app helps users break the ice and get to know each other better.

 ## Description